Abdulmalekhmed/Abdulmalekhmed/README.md

 - 👋 Hi, I’m @Abdulmalekhmed
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Full Stack Developer
 - 💞️ I’m looking to collaborate on JavaScript, noodsjs and react
 - 📫 How to reach me abdulmalekahmed736@gmail.com